 Creating a Life That's Successful

 Since most people want a life that's successful, focusing on current successes can create the perfect backdrop from which to create more success.
 Identifying your successes helps set the stage for believing in a positive life.
 Feeling positive, optimistic, excited about your life is central to living a good one.

-Here is an exercise to try.
-Make a list of all of those things you like about your life - your friends and family, favorite activities, the best things about where you live, your successes at work, successful hobbies and skills.
+Here is another exercise to try.
+Make a list of all of those things you like about your life: Your friends and family, favorite activities, the best things about where you live, your successes at work, successful hobbies and skills.
 Use this list to feel really good about yourself whenever you need it, to remind yourself of your strengths and your power to create good things.

-Life bringing us things we don't want helps us to define what we do want.
-That's because the minute we see what we don't want, we also see the opposite.
+According to the teachings of Abraham, which I've practiced for several years now, when life brings us things we don't want, it helps us to define what we do want.
+That's because the minute we see what we don't want, we also see the opposite in our mind's eye––in quite some detail, usually.
 Therefore, negative events and people can be blessings when we use them to recognize our wants more clearly.